sr320/course-fish497-2019/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of weekly assignments (80%) and weekly summary sheets (20%).

-There will be 10 equally weighted assignments.
-These will be due on Canvas at 11:59 on Friday.
-Weekly summary sheets will be due as in class on Thursday.
+There will be 10 equally weighted assignments due on Canvas at 11:59 pm on Friday.
+Weekly summary sheets will be due in class on Thursday.
+Assignments can be found on the course website under schedule.
+Weekly assignments will be based primarily on the readings and class activities during weeks 1-5.
+During weeks 6-10 the weekly assignments will consist of a) readings and class activities and b) questions specific to student projects.
+Weekly assignments will assess the students progress on Learning Goals 1,2, 3, 4 and 6.
+The Weekly summary sheets align with Learning Goals 1, 2, 4, 5, and 6.
+The Final Presentation will assess the students’ competency in Learning Goals 3, 4, 5, and 6.

+Weekly Assignments - 70%
+Weekly Summary Sheets - 10%
+Final Presentation - 20%